 The creation of those single images/renderings or animations ahead of time and from within your professional environment can lead to the assumption that these are enough to educate, inform and satisfy stakeholders’ concerns.
 But the risky business element of this assumption is that you, and your presentation, run the risk of being misunderstood because what they see or more often do not see, opens the door to possible mishaps.

-Case in point: When my team presented at a public involvement meeting, we were certain we had won over the audience . . . until someone mentioned a proposed 3-foot-high ornate retaining wall.
+Case in point: When my team presented at a public involvement meeting, we were certain we had won over the audience . . . until someone mentioned a proposed 3-foot-high ornate retaining wall (see example: I-205 Virtual Tour in Portland, OR).
 All they heard was wall, and it didn’t help that our design images didn’t include a visual of the wall.
 We returned a few weeks later with an image that not only showed the wall but a crowd-pleasing design in full context, which they unanimously approved.

 It’s a breath of fresh air to see technology companies investing in the infrastructure industry and desiring to enhance the visual communication process, as well as the design workflow.
 With VR immersive and interactive capabilities now an option, it adds a “string to our digital bow” that could well be the difference between on time and on budget, or delays and cost over-runs.